TheAdeo/HDT-testing/README.md

-# HDT Testing Standard
+# HDT Testing Standard v3.0
 ## Introduction
-This is an attempt at creating an easy to follow procedure for standardised HDT testing of 3D printing polymers, taking inspiration from the ISO 75 methods.
+This is an attempt at creating an easy to follow procedure for an easy and DIY standardised HDT testing of 3D printing polymers, taking inspiration from the ISO 75 methods.

-As I haven't bought the ISO 75 standard publication, and considering the difficulties of actually making something easily reproducible by anyone with a 3D printer and a PID tuned oven, I have drafted the parameters of the test to make it simpler, losing some accuracy in the process.
+Considering the difficulties of actually making something easily reproducible by anyone with a 3D printer and a PID tuned oven, I have drafted the parameters of the test to make it simpler than the ISO 75 standard, losing some accuracy in the process and making the results of the two not directly comparable (but still close).
 This accuracy loss is not a problem as traditional ISO 75 tests require injection molded samples, as with FDM 3D printed samples too many parameters, some of which are not controllable, can influence the results.

 Two load cases are suggested, to try and match the HDT/A and HDT/B values commonly found on 3D printer filaments technical datasheets.

+A big difference compared to the ISO 75 test is that the temperature ramp is four times as slow, to allow time for the sample to deform and get a number that's more true to real life compared to a faster test that always overestimates the result.

 <!-------------------------------------------------------------------------------------------------->
 </br>